Welded extensions and ribbon restrictions of diagrammatical moves: Settings

 \subsubsection{Ribbon residue}

 In this section, we provide two ways to extend the action of the local moves on (welded) string links to (ribbon) string 2--links using the Tube and Spun maps.
-The final goal is to compare the action of a move Tube($M_w$) to the restriction on ribbon string 2--links of the action of Spun($M_c$) when $M_w$ is a welded extension of $M_c$.
+The final goal is to compare the action of a move Tube($M_w$) with the restriction on ribbon string 2--links of the action of Spun($M_c$) when $M_w$ is a welded extension of $M_c$.

 \begin{de} Let $M$ be a local move.
-Let us consider the binary relation on $\dr{2}$ which identifies two elements having $M$-equivalent preimages by $Tube$ in $w\SL$.
-We define Tube($M$) as the transitive closure of this relation, which is an equivalence relation on $\dr{2}$. \end{de}
+Let us consider the binary relation on $\dr{2}$ which identifies two elements $R_1,R_2\in\dr{2}$ if there exists $L_1\in\text{Tube}^{-1}(R_1),L_2\in\text{Tube}^{-1}(R_2)$ such that $L_1$ and $L_2$ are equivalent under $M$.
+This relation is reflexive and symmetric, but not necessarily transitive, so we define Tube($M$) as the transitive closure of this relation, which is an equivalence relation on $\dr{2}$. \end{de}

-\paragraph{Remark:} If $M$ w-generates the $SV$ move, we can show (see the last remark in section 2.1.3) that the binary relation defined above is already an equivalence relation, so there is no need to take its transitive closure.
+\paragraph{Remark:} If $M$ w-generates the $SV$ move, we can show (see the last remark in Section 2.1.3) that the binary relation defined above is already an equivalence relation, so there is no need to take its transitive closure.
 In this case, the induced map $\text{Tube}:w\SL^M\to\dr{2}/\text{Tube}(M)$ is bijective.
 Hence for two local moves $M_1$ and $M_2$, each w-generating $SV$, we have $\text{Tube}(M_1)=\text{Tube}(M_2)$ if and only if $M_1$ and $M_2$ are w-equivalent.

-\begin{de} Let $L$ and $L'$ be string 2--links represented by broken surface diagrams $D$ and $D'$.
-For a classical local move $M$, we say that $L$ and $L'$ are related by a Spun($M$) move if there exists a solid torus $T\subset B^{2,1}$ such that $D=D'$ outside of $T$, and $D$ and $D'$ differ in $T$ by the spun of the move $M$.
+\begin{de} Let $L$ and $L'$ be string 2--links represented by broken surface diagrams $D$ and $D'$, respectively.
+For a classical local move $M$, we say that $L$ and $L'$ are related by a Spun($M$) move if there exists a solid torus $T\subset B^{2,1}$ such that $D$ and $D'$ are identical except in $T$, where they differ by the spun of the move $M$.
 We denote by Spun($M$) the equivalence relation on $\dl{2}$ which identifies two such string 2--links $L$ and $L'$. \end{de}

-For a classical local move $M$ (i.e. involving only classical crossings), we can consider both Spun($M$) and Tube($M$).
+For a classical local move $M$, we can consider both Spun($M$) and Tube($M$).
 In general, the restriction of Spun($M$) to ribbon string 2--links is not equal to Tube($M$).
-For example, for $M=CC$, every ribbon string 2--links is trivial up to Spun($CC$) (see the example below), while $\dr{2}/\text{Tube}(CC)$ is not trivial.
-This can be proved using the classification of $CC$ on welded string links and the generalization of linking numbers for string 2--links developed in section 2.2.
+For example, for $M=CC$, every ribbon string 2--link is trivial up to Spun($CC$) (see the example below), while $\dr{2}/\text{Tube}(CC)$ is not trivial.
+This can be proved using the classification of $CC$ on welded string links and the generalization of linking numbers for string 2--links developed in Section 2.2.

 \begin{de} Let $M_c$ be a classical local move.
 We say that a local move $M_w$ is a \emph{ribbon residue} of $M_c$ if Tube($M_w$) is the restriction to $\dr{2}$ of the equivalence relation Spun($M_c$) on $\dl{2}$.
 This amounts to say that two ribbon string 2--links are equivalent under Tube($M_w$) if and only if they are equivalent under Spun($M_c$) in the set of string 2--links. \end{de}